 4. Speak in a previously identified challenging situation outside of the group

-5. Reduce your stammering behaviour within the group.
+5. Ease your stammering behaviour within the group.

-6. Reduce your stammering behaviour outside of the group in a number of situations.
+6. Ease your stammering behaviour outside of the group in a number of situations.

 What level is the course and do I need any particular skills?

 This course is for people who stammer and who may or may not have had any previous speech therapy.
 To access this course you will need to have an adequate level of English to: